brimdata/zed/docs/lake/README.md

 We can speed this up by building an index.
-`zed lake` lets you pretty much build any sort of index you'd like and you can even embed whatever custom zed analytics you would like in a search index.
+`zed lake` lets you pretty much build any sort of index you'd like and you can even embed whatever custom Zed analytics you would like in a search index.
 But for now, let's look at just IP addresses.

 > NOTE: we are in the process of changing `zed lake index` to operate over
 > specific key ranges instead of the arbitrary boundaries formed with lake chunks.
 > For now, this describes the old behavior.

-The "zed lake index" command makes it easy to index any field or any zed type. e.g., to index every value that is of type IP, we simply say
+The `zed lake index` command makes it easy to index any field or any Zed type. e.g., to index every value that is of type IP, we simply say
 ```
 zed lake index create :ip
 ```
-For each zed lake chunk, this command will find every field of type IP in every record and add a key for that field's value to chunk's index file.
+For each Zed lake chunk, this command will find every field of type IP in every record and add a key for that field's value to chunk's index file.

 Hmm that was interesting.
 If you type